Cardiac Output Equation

 A commonly cited stroke volume for a healthy adult hovers around 70mL per beat.
 Combined with a typical resting heart rate ranging from 60 to 80 beats per minute, you get a ballpark figure for 5 liters per minute cardiac output.
 However, these values are just averages, and individual values can fall anywhere within this spectrum.

-If someone's cardiac output is lower than what's expected for a healthy individual, it could be a signal of an underlying heart condition like congestive heart failure or cardiomyopathy.
+If a healthy individual's cardiac output is lower than expected, it could signal an underlying heart condition like congestive heart failure or cardiomyopathy.
 Alternatively, a higher-than-expected cardiac output might be due to factors like hyperthyroidism, stress, or just the aftermath of a rigorous workout.

 This underscores the importance of not taking a solitary cardiac output value at face value; it needs to be considered in the broader context to understand if there's an underlying health issue.
 So, the next time you look at cardiac output numbers, remember, it's not just about the digits—it's about the story they're telling in the context of a person's overall health.